-The other foolproof method lies in preventing hair color skin stains before they start.
-Before you put on your colorist gloves, apply a dab of conditioner, Vaseline or lip balm around the hairline and other areas you know are subject to dripping color (like earlobes, eyebrows, the jawline and the nape of your neck).
-Adding moisture to sit on the skin will provide a "barrier" that color can't attach to or stain.
-Further, having a visual cue of your "danger zones" can help to mentally manage your color application.
+Before you put on your plastic gloves, apply a dab of conditioner, Vaseline or lip balm around the hairline and other areas you know are subject to dripping color (like earlobes, eyebrows, the jawline and the nape of your neck).
+This will provide a barrier that color can't attach to or stain.
+Further, having a visual cue of your danger zones can help to mentally manage your color application.

 Removing hair color stains

-If you're past the point of creating a color boundary and you've now got a full blown stain to contend with, Kari Hill senior hair colorist at Serge Normant at John Frieda Salon in Los Angeles advises clients that when stains are faint, patience may just be the best policy.
+If you're past the point of creating a color boundary and you've now got a full-blown stain to contend with, Kari Hill, expert colorist for L'Oreal Paris, advises clients that when stains are faint, patience may just be the best policy.
 "If there is a shadow, I tell my clients to go home and wait a bit until some of their natural oils have returned to their skin.
-Then I have them use an oil based eye makeup remover with a cotton ball," shares Hill.
+Then I have them use an oil-based eye makeup remover with a cotton ball," shares Hill.

-There are loads of other "old wives tales" out there when it comes to removing hair color from the skin.
-Though many of these will depend on how much color has seeped, how permanent the blend is and where it is located, one of these "home-tested" methods might just do the trick for you:
+There are loads of other old wives' tales out there when it comes to removing hair color from the skin.
+Though many of these will depend on how much color has seeped, how permanent the dye blend is, where it is located and how sensitive your skin is, one of these home-tested methods might just do the trick for you.